Chestha12/Virtual-Interior-Design-Retrieval-Model/README.md

-# Virtual Interior Design Retrieval Model
+# Virtual Interior Design Retrieval System

 ## Overview
 The Virtual Interior Designer is an AI-powered image retrieval system that helps users find the most relevant Bedroom, Bathroom, Kitchen, Dinning, Livingroom designs based on their textual descriptions.
-The model takes a user input description and retrieves the top 5 most relevant images from a pretrained dataset of interior design images.
+The model takes a user input descriptions and uploaded images.
+The model processes user input and retrieves the top 5 most relevant images from a pretrained dataset of interior design images.

 ## Features
 - **AI-based Image Retrieval**: Uses deep learning techniques to find the most suitable interior designs based on text input.